NginProject/ngWallet-cli/README.md

 ## About

-`ngWallet CLI(Command Line Interface)` is a tool to access Webchain Network from the command line.
+`ngWallet CLI(Command Line Interface)` is a tool to access Ngin Network from the command line.
 It connects to an external node (_"upstream"_) and allows a user or application to read information from the blockchain and to send new transactions.
 In the latter case it provides functionality to sign transactions by a provided Private Key.
-The tool integrates Webchain Vault with the intention of generation, import, and/or storing of Webchain Private Keys.
+The tool integrates Ngin Vault with the intention of generation, import, and/or storing of Ngin Private Keys.

 ## Usage